jmcmeen/hello-python/README.md

 # Hello Python!
 This repository is designed to introduce special topics in the Python scripting language.
-All examples are in Jupyter Notebooks.
+Most examples are in Jupyter Notebooks.
+Some examples live as modules in each directory.

+## Dependencies
+Examples in this repository depend on various Python versions.
+Required versions will be listed in each subdirectory.
+A requirements.txt file will be provided as well and it is encouraged to set up a virtual environment for each example directory.

 ***Currently, this repository is under heavy construction.
 Therefore, some examples may be incomplete or erroneous until an official release is communicated.***